Safety Tips & Robbery Prevention

 Robbery is a dangerous crime that can threaten any person or business.
 It is a crime of violence.
 Remember that money and material items can be replaced; a life cannot.

 - Travel well-lighted, busy routes.
 Avoid walking or parking in shadowed areas.
+If walking on campus, use RAMSWay paths, a well-lit walkway that passes through key locations on campus.
+RAMSWay has multiple cameras along its vicinity, as well as emergency reporting telephones.
 Have your keys in your hand as you approach your door, and remember to be alert to what and who is around you.
-Glance under your car, around it and in the back seat as you get in.
+Glance under your car, around it and in the back seat as you get it.

 - Avoid displaying and carrying large sums of money in public.
 Only carry the credit cards you need.
 At VCU, use the debit account feature on your VCUCard for bookstore, dining and parking transactions.